Robert Finch (politician): Career

 He had worked on the Norris Poulson election campaign in 1946, and on Nixon's campaign in 1948.
 He returned to Southern California and earned his LL.B at the University of Southern California Law School in 1951.

 He was a Marine officer during the Korean War from 1951 to 1953.
 He ran for the Congress unsuccessfully in 1952 and in 1954 against Democrat Cecil R. King, who practiced law in Pasadena, and was the chairman of the Los Angeles County Republican Central Committee, from 1956 to 1958.
-He returned to Washington as Vice-President Nixon's aide in 1958.
+He returned to Washington as Vice-president Nixon's aide in 1958.

 He was Nixon's campaign manager in the 1960 presidential campaign, against Massachusetts Senator John F. Kennedy.

 In 1964, Finch managed U.S. Sen. George Murphy's victorious campaign over Pierre Salinger.
-In 1966, Finch was elected the 38th Lieutenant Governor of California.
-He received more votes than Ronald Reagan, who was elected Governor at the same time.
+In 1966, Finch was elected the 38th lieutenant governor of California.
+He received more votes than Ronald Reagan, who was elected governor of California at the same time.
 In 1968, Finch was the senior adviser in Nixon's presidential campaign and was appointed Secretary of Health, Education, and Welfare.
 In 1970, Finch left the HEW to be Counselor to the President.
 He left the White House on December 15, 1972, to practice law in Pasadena, and he stayed involved in the Republican politics.
 Even though Finch had no involvement in the Watergate scandal, references to it dimmed his efforts for elective office.

 He was an unsuccessful primary candidate for U.S. Senate in the 1976 California election against S.I.
 Hayakawa, who went on to win the general election.

 During the 1968 presidential election, Finch was Nixon's first choice as his vice presidential running mate, but Finch declined and Nixon then chose Governor of Maryland Spiro Agnew.
 A Nixon-Finch ticket was possible because, although Nixon was born in California, and had represented California in Congress, during the 1968 election he was a resident of New York, so California's electors could have cast their votes for both men.
 If both had been California residents at the time, California's electors could have voted for only one of them.

 Following Nixon's election, Finch was given his choice in the new Cabinet, and he selected Secretary of HEW because of his long interest in health and education issues.
 Finch was more liberal than Nixon, especially on social issues, but political differences never affected their long and close relationship, with the two staying in contact until Nixon's death in April 1994.

 Death

-Finch died of heart disease, in Pasadena, California, on October 10, 1995, aged 70, a day after his 70th birthday.
+Finch died of a heart attack, in Pasadena, California, on October 10, 1995, a day after his 70th birthday.
 He is interred in Forest Lawn Memorial Park, Glendale.